 Coffee machines are split into two main types: filter and espresso.
 A filter machine drips hot water through ground coffee beans, giving a strong and flavoursome traditional coffee.
 Using either a thermos or heated plate, filter machines are an easy way to brew a large amount of coffee quickly and keep it warm.
 This makes them ideal for keeping a pot on the go, or for dinner parties.

-Espresso machines fall into three main types, traditional, bean-to-cup and pod.
-Manual and bean-to-cup machines both use coffee beans, giving you a staggering range of different options to choose from.
+Espresso machines fall into three main types – traditional, bean-to-cup and pod.
+Manual and bean-to-cup machines both use coffee beans, and give you a staggering range of different options to choose from.

 Related: Best Washing Machines